Wairio Branch

 The Ohai Line, formerly known as the Ohai Industrial Line and previously the Wairio Branch and the Ohai Railway Board's line, is a 54.5 km branch line railway in Southland, New Zealand.
 It opened in 1882 and is one of two remaining branch lines in Southland, and one of only a few in the country.
 A number of smaller privately owned railways fanned out from Wairio; one of these lines, to Ohai, was originally built by the Ohai Railway Board and was worked by New Zealand Railways from 1990 and incorporated into the national network in 1992.

+The line is currently out of use north of the Lorneville marshalling yards that serve the large Alliance freezing works and private spur line.
+In 2025, the line's sole customer north of Lorneville, Bathurst Resources, announced that the last coal mine it operates in the region (Takitimu) will close in 2027, with the railing of coal from Invercargill coming to an end in 2026.
+The first 9km of the line will be retained to Lorneville to serve the Alliance Freezing Works.

 Construction

 Wairio Branch

 Built at about the same time as the Riverton section of the Tuatapere Branch, what became the Wairio Branch left the Tuatapere Branch at Thornbury, where the junction originally faced Riverton rather than Invercargill, implying that the developers might have thought Riverton was going to be the region's major port.
 The line was built to open up new land to settlement and agricultural use and to access coal deposits.
 In 1879 it was opened to Otautau, and to Wairio on 3 March 1882, where it connected with private railways.

 When the Tuatapere Branch closed in 1978 the Thornbury to Makarewa section became part of the Wairio Branch, and the closure of the Kingston Branch in 1982 meant that the continuation line to Invercargill section was also incorporated into the branch.
 This latter section of line is one of the oldest in New Zealand; built with wooden rails, it opened in 1864.